icon Ensure Your Academic Success with Our Verified Work Report Service

 Main Idea

 Orlando’s theory has clearly outlined the ideas concerning nursing practice.
-The first one is that a nurse must investigate the needs of a patient in order to meet them in the immediate situation.
-Second, the theory stipulates that the patient’s expression in seeking for help either explicitly or implicitly needs to cause appropriate reactions and consequent deliberative actions of a nurse (Nursing Process Theory, 2016).
-The theory indicates that nurses should use their own perception to explore the behavior of patients.
-Another critical idea emphasizes the need for the involvement of patients in care of themselves.
+First, a nurse must investigate a patient's needs to meet them in the immediate situation.
+Second, the theory stipulates that the patient’s expression in seeking help, either explicitly or implicitly, needs to cause appropriate reactions and consequent deliberative actions of a nurse (Nursing Process Theory, 2016).
+The theory indicates that nurses should use their perception to explore the behavior of patients.
+Another critical idea emphasizes the need for the involvement of patients in care for themselves.

 Main Concepts

-Relationship between the Concepts and Their Influence on Each Other
+Relationship Between the Concepts and Their Influence on Each Other

 The four major aspects above are related.
 They also affect each other.
 Nursing as a concept should focus on addressing the needs of human beings.
 The needs of patients are different and base on their health status (Nursing Process Theory, 2016).
-Nursing tries to establish the actual communication of the needs of the human beings.
+Nursing tries to establish the actual communication of the needs of human beings.
 It facilitates the development of a nursing plan with deliberative actions, which enables the nurses timely and effectively meet the needs of the patients.
-The interaction between a nurse and a patient informs the reaction and actions of the first; it should continue until all patient’s needs are clarified and met.
+The interaction between a nurse and a patient informs the reaction and actions of the first; it should continue until all the patient’s needs are clarified and met.

 Origins of the Theory